MAX SPEZIAL – the specialist for a gluten-free diet

 Milling chamber: untreated, solid beech wood

 24 years!
-The granite stones are replaced free of charge if the grinding performance is impaired due to breakage or chipping.
+The granite stones are replaced free of charge if the milling performance is impaired due to breakage or chipping.